-Deleting a category does not delete the posts assigned to that category.
-Instead, posts assigned to the deleted category will be reassigned to the default category (see further below).
+Removing a category does not delete the posts assigned to that category.
+Instead, posts assigned to the deleted category will be reassigned to the WordPress default category (see further below).

-You can delete categories individually, or in bulk.
+You can delete WordPress categories individually, or in bulk.

-To delete categories individually, place your mouse over the category and click the ‘Delete’ link …
+To delete single categories, hover over the category you would like removed and click the ‘Delete’ link …

-A message will pop up asking you to confirm the deletion.
-Click OK to proceed, or Cancel to abort …
+A warning message will appear asking you to confirm the deletion.
+Click OK to permanently delete the item, or Cancel to stop …

 (Click ‘OK’ to delete the category)

-Let’s say that you import product data into your WordPress site containing a large number of categories (e.g. product manufacturers), and you want to consolidate posts to a single category.
-If you have too many categories to delete one at a time, this is where the bulk delete feature comes in handy.
+Let’s say that you import product data into your site containing many different categories (e.g. product manufacturers), and you want to consolidate posts to a single category.
+If you have too many categories to delete individually, this is where the bulk delete feature can be useful.

-Important: Make sure that any posts that will be affected when unwanted categories are deleted have been reassigned to an existing or new category.
-For more details on how to reassign categories in posts, go to this tutorial: How To Edit And Delete WordPress Posts
+Important: Make sure that any posts that will be affected when categories are removed have been reassigned to an existing or new category.
+For more details on reassigning post categories, see this tutorial: Editing And Deleting A Post In WordPress

-To delete multiple WordPress categories, click on the main checkbox next to the ‘Name’ column title.
+To bulk delete WordPress categories, click the main checkbox in the header row.
 This will select all items .

-Next, go through the table and deselect categories that you DO NOT want to delete.
-Select/deselect categories by toggling on the check box next to the item.
+Next, go through the table and unselect categories that you DO NOT want to delete.
+You can select/deselect categories by toggling on the check box next to the item.

-After ticking all the items to be deleted, choose ‘Delete’ from the ‘Bulk Actions’ drop-down menu …
+Once you have selected all the items to be deleted, choose ‘Delete’ from the ‘Bulk Actions’ dropdown menu …

-(Choose ‘Delete’ from the ‘Bulk Actions’ drop menu)
+(Select ‘Delete’ from the ‘Bulk Actions’ pulldown menu)

-With ‘Delete’ selected in the drop menu, click Apply …
+With ‘Delete’ selected in the pulldown menu, click the ‘Apply’ button …

 (Deleting multiple categories)